 Cost of Moving From San Diego to Portland

-The average cost of a move from San Diego to Portland is $XXXX.
-But many different factors influence that number, such as the number of items you’re moving and the total weight of them, the distance you’re moving, and whether you want help packing or unpacking your belongings.
-The best way to know what the true cost of moving from San Diego to Portland is to fill out the Instaquote above.
+The average line haul cost of a move from San Diego to Portland with Allied is $3,900.
+Many factors influence that number, such as the number of items you’re moving and the total weight of them, the distance you’re moving, and whether you want help packing or unpacking your belongings.
+The best way to know the true cost of moving from San Diego to Portland is to fill out the Instaquote above.

 Best Things to Do in Portland